qpfiffer/qpfiffer.com/posts/2015-05-23-Sparse_vectors.markdown

 So why are we looking at sparse vectors, if our goal is to understand SparseHash?
 Well, SparseHash is really just a bunch of sparse vectors.
-To understand the hashtable, you have to understand the underlying mechanisms first.
+To understand the hash-table, you have to understand the underlying mechanisms first.

 How does it work?